Q&A for Faculty and Staff

-When any member of the Florida Tech community tests positive for or is diagnosed with COVID-19, the Holzer Health Center, COVID-19 Case Manager, and Dean of Students will follow guidance from the Florida Department of Public Health (FDPH).
+When a student tests positive for or is diagnosed with COVID-19, the Holzer Health Center, COVID-19 Case Manager, and Dean of Students will follow guidance from the Florida Department of Public Health (FDPH).
 For students, Holzer Health Center will ensure the student is briefed on their responsibility to isolate themselves.
 The COVID-19 Case Manager will conduct contact tracing and inform any students who qualify as close contacts.
 Any faculty/staff member identified as a close contact will be passed onto Human Resources and Human Resources will contact the faculty/staff member.

-Holzer Health Center also will, with consent from the student, notify the Dean of Students office, who will help the student arrange appropriate academic accommodations with their instructors and coordinate with Housing and Residence Life to initiate isolation protocols for campus residents.
+The COVID-19 Case Manager and Dean of Students will help the student arrange appropriate academic accommodations with their instructors and coordinate with Housing and Residence Life to initiate isolation protocols for campus residents.